Wigmore Hall: Wigmore Hall Live

 Wigmore Hall also publishes recordings of concerts by prominent artists on its own record label Wigmore Hall Live, receiving the special award Label of the Year in the 2011 Gramophone Awards.
 The label entered the classical charts with a recital by the late Lorraine Hunt Lieberson, which has also been nominated for a Gramophone Award.
-Recent additions to the catalogue include recitals by the violinist Maxim Vengerov of works by Bach and Beethoven and baritone Roderick Williams's concert of works by Mahler, Korngold and Schumann, accompanied by the German pianist Helmut Deutsch.
+Recent additions to the catalogue include recitals by the violinist Maxim Vengerov of works by Bach and Beethoven and baritone Roderick Williams's concert of works by Mahler, Korngold and Schumann, accompanied by the Austrian pianist Helmut Deutsch.

 Wigmore Hall Learning

-Since 1994, Wigmore Hall's renowned Learning programme has been giving people of all ages, backgrounds and abilities opportunities to take part in creative music making, engaging a broad and diverse audience through innovative creative projects, concerts, workshops and online resources.
+Since 1994, Wigmore Hall's Learning programme has been giving people of all ages, backgrounds and abilities opportunities to take part in creative music making, engaging a broad and diverse audience through creative projects, concerts, workshops and online resources.
+Every year there are around 600 Learning events, with nearly 30,000 visits to the programme.

-Wigmore Hall Learning collaborates with a range of community, education, arts, health and social care organisations, working in partnership to engage people who might not otherwise have the opportunity to take part.
+Wigmore Hall Learning collaborates with community, education, arts, health and social care organisations, working in partnership to engage people who might not otherwise have the opportunity to take part.
 The programme includes work with schools, including concerts, teacher training, projects with hospital schools and the innovative Partner Schools Programme, in which Wigmore Hall Learning works in partnership with schools and Music Education Hubs to co-produce activity over three years, creating a creative whole school plan for music.

-Families are invited to Wigmore Hall to take part in interactive workshops and concerts for families with babies, children in their early years and children aged 5+.

-Community partnerships include Music for Life, Wigmore Hall's extensive programme for people living with dementia and their families, friends and carers; projects with the Cardinal Hume Centre, which enable people to gain the skills they need to overcome poverty and homelessness; and activity with Solace Women's Aid, which supports women and children who have experienced domestic violence.
+Families are invited to the hall to take part in interactive workshops and concerts for families with babies, children in their early years and children aged 5+.
+Community partnerships include Music for Life (for people living with dementia and their families, friends and carers), projects with the Cardinal Hume Centre, which enable people to gain the skills they need to overcome poverty and homelessness, and activity with Solace Women's Aid, which supports women and children who have experienced domestic violence.

 Pathways is a range of schemes and events which provides a platform for emerging artists, supporting the next generation of musicians and music leaders.
 This includes annual Trainee Music Leaders, Royal Academy of Music / Wigmore Hall Fellowship Ensemble and RPS / Wigmore Hall Apprentice Composer schemes, as well as Bechstein Sessions, a new series of informal performances which showcase emerging talent.

 Behind the Music is a programme of study events including talks, lecture-recitals, masterclasses, study groups and Come and Sing days.

-Every year Wigmore Hall leads around 600 Learning events, with nearly 30,000 visits to the programme.